datafilter/xyz/blog/25/getting-clojure.md

 # Book Review: _Getting Clojure_ by Russ Olsen

->TLDR: A casual introduction to Clojure, perfectly suited for the intended audience - programmers with prior experience.
-The tone of the book is very conversational, making it both fun and light to read.
+> **TL;DR**: A casual yet insightful introduction to Clojure, perfectly suited for experienced programmers.
+The book’s conversational tone makes it both engaging and enjoyable to read.

 ## Structure

-The book follows a well-structured approach in each chapter, namely:
+Each chapter follows a well-organized approach:
+- Introduction
-- Describing features and concepts
+- Getting into key features and concepts
-- Exploring examples in real-world code
+- Exploring real-world examples
 - Highlighting common pitfalls to avoid
+- Wrap-up

-The academic structure, i.e., introduction and wrap-up, used in each chapter might feel a bit wordy at first, but I’ve found that it really helps make it easier to absorb the information.
+The introduction and wrap-up in each chapter help reinforce comprehension, making it easier to absorb the material.
+The real-world examples and common pitfalls to watch out for makes the material tangible and practical.

-## Not 5 Stars, but Close!

-You might come across an odd forced example, a quirky fictional reference, or the occasional imprecise or inconsistent term here and there, but that doesn't detract from the book in any significant way.

-Rather than comparing it to a technical specification, consider the book a friendly conversation to get you started on your journey.
-As the author puts it—paraphrasing—it's up to you to learn Clojure with a keyboard and some patience; he's just here to show you the ropes.

 ## Understanding Clojure from the Inside Out

-Rather than comparing Clojure to other languages, it immerses you in idiomatic Clojure right from the start.
+Rather than comparing Clojure to other languages, the book fully immerses you in idiomatic Clojure right from the start.

-The author refrains from reiterating beginner concepts yet doesn't skim over any parts related to understanding the language, the underlying principles, and how it might be implemented.
+The author avoids unnecessary repetition of beginner concepts yet ensures a thorough explanation of the language’s core principles and potential implementations.

-After an engaging journey through Clojure, you're led to the exciting realization that you might just be able to write your own Lisp.
-By the end, the conclusion reveals how Clojure's homoiconicity makes implementing a REPL surprisingly straightforward.
-Ha!
-I was pleasantly surprised a couple of times like this throughout the book.
+Through this engaging journey, you arrive at the realization that you might just be able to write your own Lisp.
+The conclusion ties everything together by demonstrating how Clojure’s homoiconicity makes implementing a REPL surprisingly straightforward.
+Wow :D I was pleasantly surprised multiple times throughout the book with the ideas of Clojure, and the author did a great job to bring lots of those elementst to light that you might not otherwise find by just doing exercises or tutorials.

 ## Conclusion

-I'd recommend this book to anyone interested in exploring Clojure or gaining a fresh perspective on problem-solving.
+If I had to nitpick, you _might_ notice occasional inconsistencies or a few forced examples, but these minor issues don't detract from the book in any meaningful way.

+This isn’t a technical specification—but that’s precisely what makes it so enjoyable.
+It feels more like a friendly conversation designed to kickstart your journey.
+As the author paraphrases, learning Clojure requires a keyboard and some patience—he’s simply here to show you the ropes.

+Overall, *Getting Clojure* is an excellent introduction to the language, providing a solid foundation for further learning and exploration.
+If you're interested in Clojure or unfamiliar with LISP dialects, I highly recommend it—its insights are well worth it.